DEC4F/Proxy/README.md

 3. `Run`

-Simply execute `proxyd.java` and open your configured browser and you are good to go.
+Simply compile and run `proxyd.java` and open your configured browser and you are good to go.